yanqinshen/STA-663-final-project/README.md

 Can install from PyPI using `pip install STA-663-final-project`

+Note: if `sparsesvd` module is not installed, run `pip install sparsesvd` first.

 The package can be used to perform rank 1 approximation on high-dimension low sample size data, to detect sparse structure, select vairables, and identify possible groups/subgroups.

 The package includes two functions, `SSVD_python` and `plotCluster`.